Kayode McKinnon: Coaching career

 Kayode McKinnon has coached professionally in the USA since 2012.
 He holds the FA level III-A (UEFA A) credential, the highest possible coaching license, among others.
 His development of an elite coaching system has taken his athletes to national recognition.
 As a coach he trains players at all levels of soccer/fútbol including varsity, collegiate, olympic, and professional.

 Philanthropy

 Kayo's Football Academy is the non-profit endeavor of Kayode McKinnon & Co.
 Founded in 2008, the organization provides elite coaching for disadvantaged children.
 The academy focuses on providing soccer training to athletes from ages 6 – 16 years, emphasizing all principles of the game from fundamentals to advanced techniques.
 It is based in Linden, Guyana - McKinnon's hometown where he started playing soccer at 3 years old.

 McKinnon has also engaged in multiple charity events, the most prominent being a double marathon of the Soesdyke-Linden Highway to raise funds for AIDS awareness.

+Podcast

+Kayode McKinnon currently hosts the Coach Kayo show every Saturday night where he discusses coaching tactics.
+This podcast is available on Facebook, Spotify, Apple Podcast, and other streaming platforms.